Discovering the best of the Lake District, Puerto Varas, Osorno, Petrohue Falls and Chiloe Island. Tours, food, hotels and more

 We had 3 great meals in Puerto Varas: 1 on New Year’s Eve at our hotel, 1 on a balcony at a cafe I don’t remember the name of but it’s just past the pier.
 You can’t miss it as it’s the only restaurant with red umbrellas on their upstairs patio.
 The 3rd dinner was at Casavaldes, one of the more elegant settings.
 Where we had the most fantastic risotto, ravioli and salmon just steps from the hotel.

 We stayed in the town of Puerto Varas on Llanquique Patagonia as it was so scenic and well located.
+All of the Chile Lake District tours we booked picked us up directly from our hotel.

 We looked at a few hotels here that fitted our criteria and choose Hotel Cabanas because of it’s panoramic views of Puerto Varas, Llanquique, Osorno volcano and it’s size.
 We tend to prefer larger hotels to small boutique hotels as the facilities tend to be better.